rominamarmontel/holbertonschool-sorting_algorithms/README.md

 ## Quick sort

-Quick Sort is a recursive sorting algorithm that is more effective than other O(nlogn) algorithms for large datasets that fit in memory, but is unstable.
-Quick Sort in general does not requiere extra space
+Quick Sort is a Divide and Conquer algorithm.
+It picks an element as pivot and partitions the given array around the picked pivot.
+There are many different versions of quickSort that pick pivot in different ways.

 | Case  | Performance |
 | :---: | :---: |